harrymcalister/recipe-search-api/README.md

 # Recipe Search API

-The Recipe Search API is a simple serverless API built on Vercel that allows users to search for recipes using the [Tasty API](https://rapidapi.com/apidojo/api/tasty).
+The Recipe Search API is a simple serverless API built on Vercel that acts as a proxy to the [Tasty API](https://rapidapi.com/apidojo/api/tasty).
 The main purpose of creating this API is to improve security by keeping the API key private and to provide a suitable rate limiting mechanism for the intended usage amount.
 The API is hosted on Vercel's free tier, and it utilizes Upstash and a Redis database for rate limiting the edge function.

+The API was made to serve the [Recipe Search App](https://github.com/harrymcalister/recipe-search-android-app) which can be used to search for recipes using a given query.

 ## API Endpoint